 Each of the seven Irish Girl Guide Regions is divided into Areas.
 These Areas are then sub-divided into Districts.
 For more information on the structure of IGG, you can view the IGG Handbook in the ’Publications’ section of this website.

 The minimum number is two.
 However, more may be required if you have a lot of girls.
 Extra adults are also required for outings.
-See the Introduction in the IGG Safety Guidelines booklet, in the ’Publications’ section of the website, for adult to girl ratios.
+See the Introduction in the IGG Safety Guidelines booklet, in the ’Publications’ section of the website, for the different adult to girl ratios for meetings, outings etc.

-The Irish Girl Guides is a uniformed organisation so yes, Leaders and Assistant Leaders should always be in uniform for weekly meetings, trainings and events.
+The Irish Girl Guides is a uniformed organisation so all Leaders should always be in uniform for weekly meetings, trainings and events.
 You can read more about the uniform here.

-Yes, any equipment, food or materials you buy for Guiding events or meetings would be reimbursed from Unit funds or the appropriate source.
+Yes, any equipment, food or materials you buy for Guiding events or meetings will be reimbursed from Unit funds or the appropriate source.

-You can contact our National Office who will put you in touch with your nearest Regional Development Officer to have an informal introduction to Guiding.
-Email firstname.lastname@example.org or phone 01-6683898.
+You can contact your nearest Regional Development Officer to have an informal introduction to Guiding.
 From there you will be brought through the Application process.
-It’s that simple!
+It’s that simple.